12Parker/12Parker.github.io/content/resume.md

 ### Bachelor of Technology |McMaster University | _2013 - 2017_

-Completed a joint technology and management program wit hMcMaster University and Mohaw kCollege, specializing in automation engineering technology.
+Completed a joint technology and management program with McMaster University and Mohawk College, specializing in automation engineering technology.

 ---